satvshr/amfoss-tasks/README.md

 [Task-15](https://github.com/satvshr/amfoss-Tasks/tree/master/Task-15)|Project Euler|Completed

 ## My introduction
 Hey!
-I am Satvik Mishra in S1 CSE-AI< i Have been living in Kolkata for the last 8 years, I was born in Indore, Madhya Pradesh(my mom's hometown) and my dad is from Orissa, so whenever someone asks me where I am from it turns into a small 50 word essay.
-I also have ADHD and terrible anxiety which I have observed when I am solving very complex problems but comes to bite me back when I have to do the most simple problems as I tend to end up overthinking the problem and oding it in the most complex way humanly possible.
+I am Satvik Mishra in S1 CSE-AI, I Have been living in Kolkata for the last 8 years, I was born in Indore, Madhya Pradesh(my mom's hometown) and my dad is from Orissa, so whenever someone asks me where I am from it turns into a small 50 word essay.
+I also have ADHD and terrible anxiety which helps me when I am solving very complex problems but comes to bite me back when I have to do the most simple problems as I tend to end up overthinking the problem and doing it in the most complex way humanly possible.